fullstorydev/dbt_fullstory/README.md

         - device_id
 ```

 When loading data incrementally, DBT needs to know how far back to look in the current table for data to compare to the incoming data.
-We will look back 7 days for data to update by default.
-This interval can be configured with the variable `fullstory_incremental_interval` and should be specified as a SQL interval like `INTERVAL 7 DAY`.
+We will look back 2 days for data to update by default.
+This interval can be configured with the variable `fullstory_incremental_interval` and should be specified as a SQL interval like `INTERVAL 2 DAY`.

+Two days was decided upon because we typically drop late arriving events after 24 hours.
+To understand why a event may arrive late, please check out [this article on swan songs](https://help.fullstory.com/hc/en-us/articles/360048109714-Swan-songs-How-FullStory-captures-sessions-that-end-unexpectedly#:~:text=If%20the%20user%20navigates%20away,FullStory%20before%20the%20page%20closes.).

 This incremental interval is important; it can limit the cost of a query by greatly reducing the amount of work that needs to be done in order to add new data.
 Ultimatley, this setting will be specific to your needs; we recommend starting with the default and updating once you understand the trends of your data set.